Active Transportation

 Operational Improvements

-Help highway traffic flow: ex. adding merging lanes, truck lanes, upgrades to on- & off-ramps.
+Changes that help highway traffic flow (e.g., adding merging lanes, truck lanes, or upgrades to on- and off-ramps).

 Otay Mesa East Port of Entry (OME POE)